Skip to content

 Let's break it down a bit:

 Sequences consist of blocks.
-We currently have 3 types of blocks:
+We currently have two types of blocks:

 • General blocks